A Gentle Introduction to PPL

 Posting

-When on a group's home page, a box shows up in the menu, bearing the name of the group.
-This box lists the types of posts you can make.
+In the menu on you will find option to create various types of posts.
 When you choose to create a post, an editor page appears.
 Each editor page has a mandatory title and most types have a text editor, which is described here.

-Most editor pages include a text box having the title "Topics".
+Most editor pages include a text box having the title Topics.
 In this text box you can enter terms you want to tag your post with.
 While typing, suggestions will be given for known terms.
 These suggestions can be chosen and we recommend you do that as much as possible.
-By convention terms are written lower case, except for proper names and when referring to groups.
+By convention terms are written lower case, except for proper names.

 Topics

 All posts can be tagged with terms that describe the post.
 Those tags are shown underneath the post.
-This post eg. has the tags "Site talk" and "PPL website".
-Clicking the tag links will take you to a topics page, listing all posts tagged with that term.
+This post eg. has the tag "PPL website".
+Clicking the tag links will take you to a topics page, listing all posts tagged with that term and links to related terms.

 Using topics we can bring together related posts, making sure older, but interesting posts remain to be read.

-Each topic is a post of it's own, have a topics page with:
+Each topic is a post of it's own, which may have:

 • a title